 11. Psychometric assessments encourages consistency in recruitment

-Last, but definitely not least, is the advantage that psychometric assessments encourage consistency and standardization when when you are looking to hire new candidates.
+Last, but definitely not least, is the advantage that psychometric assessments encourage consistency and standardization when you are looking to hire new candidates.
 As we have said above, every candidate is given exactly the same tests and you can use this as a benchmark.
 Other sides of recruitment and your company’s application process are certainly valid, references are from outside your company and a candidate’s previous workplace might not have had the same values as your own workplace.
 The previous company might also have been looking for different requirements from their employee.
-Covering letters and CVs, whilst they offer clues about previous experience, employment and achievements, are always carefully prepared and have usually been checked and double-checked.
+Covering letters and CVs, whilst they offer clues about previous experience, employment, and achievements, are always carefully prepared and have usually been checked and double-checked.
 These can only offer a clue as to how your candidates will operate in your particular environment.

 Here is a free sample of few of the industries top employ-ability tests.